jzshen02/BIOSTAT625.HW3/README.md

 ```
 #### Arguments:

- -residuals: A numeric vector of residuals from the model.
+ - residuals: A numeric vector of residuals from the model.

- -fitted: A numeric vector of fitted values from the model.
+ - fitted: A numeric vector of fitted values from the model.

 #### Details: Produces the following diagnostic plots: